gwallison/open-FF/README.md

     consistent across data set versions in the way that UploadKey is; don't depend on it!).
 The fields FederalWell and IndianWell have been changed to string type - previously, they were boolean (T/F) but that type does not allow for empty cells which occurs in the SkyTruth data, leading to misinformation.
-    Modified input SkyTruth APINumber to detect duplicate disclosures more completely.
-    This results in many SkyTruth disclosures being flagged as duplicates.
+Added PercentHighAdditive to full data output to allow for better investigations of TradeName usage.
     Data download from FracFocus on January 15, 2021.

 **Version 8.1**: Correct slight documentation omission.